Study options in Classics

 Need advice about courses?

-A BA(Hons) year follows completion of the BA degree and is in many ways the culmination of a course of study.
-It provides an opportunity for students to fulfil their academic potential in the field of their choice.
+The BA (Hons) year follows completion of the three-year BA degree and is in many ways the culmination of a course of study.
 It is indispensable for students considering further postgraduate academic work and can also bring career benefits in non-academic areas.
 Many employers find it attractive and, in some professions, a postgraduate degree translates directly into higher salaries and prospects.

-An Honours year is both challenging and rewarding.
-Students work closely with both academic staff and each other.
-If you are considering Honours in Classics, feel free to approach any member of staff.
+A BA (Hons) year is both challenging and rewarding.
+Students will be working closely in a stimulating environment with both academic staff and each other.

 Students are normally required to have a Major in Classics with an average of B+ or above in 60 points of Classics at 300-level.
-If you have questions about your eligibility, contact Dr Victor Parker.
+If you have questions about your eligibility, please contact the Head of Classics.

 - Solid knowledge of historical and cultural issues related to the Graeco-Roman world